-**UPDATE on 1/10: Final file is 1.5 GB, too large for even 2 CDs, so am purchasing multipack of 4GB flash drives to mail.
-Today, first packages are going into the mail for relatives! - NEARLY COMPLETE
+**UPDATE on 1/118: Final file was 1.5 GB, too large for even 2 CDs, so I bought a multipack of 4GB flash drives to mail.
+All were received by cousins and this project is OFFICIALLY COMPLETE.

 Project #3: Interleaving acid-free buffered tissue paper between pages of the 1917 and 1926 photo albums created by my late father-in-law, Edgar James Wood (1903-1986).
 This will protect the photos for the long term.
 Tissue paper is in the house, ready to go!

 Project #4: Reading carefully through the full divorce file from my husband's paternal grandfather, James Edgar Wood (1871-1939).

 As shown at left, James filed to divorce wife #2, Alice Hopperton Unger, in April 1927, just 7 months after their marriage in September, 1926.

 She counter-filed a few days later.
 Back and forth they filed.
 Now, thanks to the Cuyahoga County Clerk's office, which very kindly mailed me copies of all the paperwork (without charge!), I can finally figure out what happened, 92 years after the fact.